MicrosoftDocs/visualstudio-docs/docs/test/using-code-coverage-to-determine-how-much-code-is-being-tested.md

 ::: moniker range=">=vs-2022"
 ## Code coverage results views

 The **Code Coverage Results** window usually structures the report in the project/class/method hierarchy.
-This can be changed to show the coverage on directory/file/method level.
+You can change this to show the coverage on directory/file/method level.

 - **To view the source Report**, select the **Configure Code Coverage Views** icon in the **Code Coverage Results** window.
 Then select **Source View** from the **Report Style** drop-down.